malynium/twelvecss/README.md

 # TwelveCSS

-Easily style your HTML elements with convenience classes, based on TailwindCSS.
+Easily style your HTML elements with convenience classes, built on TailwindCSS.

 ## Why should I use this?

-- element class lists are easier to read
+- your class lists are easier to read
 - save time, by typing less classes
-- conserve mental energy - we provide various sizing standards, and options for a11y compatible text colors on buttons, switches and checkboxes
+- conserve mental energy - because we provide various sizing standards, and options for a11y compatible text colors on buttons, switches and checkboxes
 - cross-browser consistency - we ensure features like 'focus' look the same

 For example, with TwelveCSS, you can do this: